-In cases where regulations do exist, it can be considered to evaluate the suitability and/ or effectiveness of those measures that relate to the management of anthropogenic eutrophication - specifically also their suitability to assist with the realisation of the eutrophication management Goal.
+In cases where regulations do exist, it can be considered to evaluate the suitability and/ or effectiveness of those measures that relate to the management of anthropogenic eutrophication - specifically also their suitability to assist with the realisation of the Eutrophication Management Goal.

 The table below lists those regulations under Section 26 of the NWA (36:1998), which could, or should be employed to enhance the control and management of anthropogenic eutrophication.
-Other provisions for making regulations under the NWA (36:1998) are of a more general nature, or are mostly relating indirectly to the management of eutrophication, and were not further considered here.
+Other provisions for making regulations under the NWA (36:1998), which are of a more general nature, or which mostly relate indirectly to the management of eutrophication, were not further considered here.